 As an immigration sponsor, the University of Essex is required to ensure compliance with the UK Home Office rules, requirements and guidance.
 Consequently, we reserve the right to make changes to your offer and/or your Contract where we are required to do so, including in circumstances where the Home Office has made changes to the immigration rules, requirements or guidance.
-In addition, we may refuse or withdraw our immigration sponsorship if you have not told us about something in your application which may affect your eligibility to apply for or obtain a visa or when changes to the immigration rules, requirements or guidance mean you are no longer eligible to apply for or obtain a visa.
+In addition, we may refuse or withdraw our immigration sponsorship if:

+- you have not told us about something in your application which may affect your eligibility to apply for or obtain a visa; - the outcome of a credibility interview or other information received suggests that you are not a genuine or credible student; or - when changes to the immigration rules, requirements or guidance mean you are no longer eligible to apply for or obtain a visa.